quantitative-mri-and-in-vivo-histology/apparent_axDKI_differences/README.md

 </div>

 # Description
-Code used for simulation and analysis of "Investigating apparent differences between standard DKI and axisymmetric DKI and its consequences for biophysical parameter estimates".
+Code used for simulation and analysis of data used for paper "Investigating apparent differences between standard DKI and axisymmetric DKI and its consequences for biophysical parameter estimates".
 # Installation
 ## Clone repository
 ```bash